Paul Zammit: Early life

+State politics

-He was the member for the state electorate of Burwood from 1984 to 1988.
+Zammit was the member for the state electorate of Burwood from 1984 to 1988.
 After Burwood was abolished, he was elected as the member for Strathfield at the 1988 state election.
 In 1991, he was made Assistant Minister to the Premier Nick Greiner and held that post when John Fahey took over as Premier in 1992.

+Federal politics

 In 1996, Zammit stepped down from state parliament to contest the federal Division of Lowe, which he won.
 Zammit attracted criticism for announcing that he would seek Liberal pre-selection for Lowe a day after he had been re-elected in Strathfield.
 It had been understood that he would serve as the member for Strathfield for the full term.
-In 1998, Zammit resigned from the Liberal Party, citing dissatisfaction with the way the Howard Government was dealing with the problem of aircraft noise, and contested the seat at the 1998 election as an Independent.
+In 1998, Zammit resigned from the Liberal Party, citing dissatisfaction with the way the Howard government was dealing with the problem of aircraft noise, and contested the seat at the 1998 election as an Independent.
 He gained only 16% of the vote, losing to Labor's John Murphy.